Starting a blog that makes money is a tough thing to do. There's a lot that goes into it...

 In fact, it's recommended that you create more informational content than commercial content.
 Some experts say that the 80/20 rule applies to website content—informational content being 80 percent of all the content you publish on your site.

 So, for the first few dozen blog posts you write, I'd recommend you focus on an info-heavy approach.
 Info content attracts the most organic search traffic.

 Step 1: Find a Topic

-Finding topics that people search for is the name of the game.
+Finding blog post topics that people search for is the name of the game.
 If you can find these topics and write helpful content, you're going to do well in terms of generating traffic from Google search.

 To find potential topics to write about you can use Google search.
 Google will show you what people are typing into the search bar.

 The best way to get started is to browse the People Also Ask section.

 To do that, go to Google and enter a broad topic into the search engine.
 This could be video games, home office, or weight loss.

 When you click on one of the questions, more will keep popping up.
 It's almost infinite so you can literally come up with hundreds of blog post ideas here.